Alyson Cole: Research

+Published and editorial works

 Together with George Shulman, Cole co-edited the 2019 book Michael Paul Rogin: Derangement and Liberalism.
 She was also a co-editor in 2019, with Estelle Ferrarese, of How Capitalism Forms Our Lives.
 Cole has served as an editor of numerous academic journals, including as an editor-in-chief of philoSOPHIA: A Journal of Transcontinental Feminism.

 Cole has published on topics like victimhood and vulnerability in news publications like Salon and Fortune, and her work has been covered in outlets like the BBC and Truthout.